litexlang/litex-official-documents/How_Litex_Works/Equal.md

 Litex internally maintains a dedicated storage for known forall facts, called `ForallFactMap`.
 Each map's key is a proposition name, and the value is a list of related forall facts.
 For example, when you use `know` or prove a fact yourself, and learn that `forall x, y R: $p(x, y) => x = y` is true, then `ForallFactMap["="]` will add `forall x, y R: $p(x, y) => x = y` to its list.

 When we want to prove `a = b`, we iterate through all forall facts in `ForallFactMap["="]`.
 During iteration, we see `forall x, y R: $p(x, y) => x = y`.
 We then verify: if we substitute `x` with `a` and `y` with `b`, are `a $in R`, `b $in R`, and `$p(a, b)` true?
 If yes, we then verify whether the corresponding `x = y` with `x` and `y` replaced by `a` and `b` respectively, i.e., `a = b`, is true.
 If that's also true, then it's verified.

+If this method fails to prove `a = b`, Litex will try the same approach to prove `b = a` (since equality is symmetric).

+## Summary

+Equality (`=`) is the most fundamental proposition in mathematics and Litex.
+All other propositions depend on equality for their definition and verification.
+Equality enables symbols that are literally different to have the same meaning, allowing substitution in any context.

+Litex verifies equality through a four-step process:

+1. **Numeric Simplification**: If both sides are numeric expressions, simplify and compute them (using string matching, not floating-point arithmetic).

+2. **Equivalence Set Lookup**: Litex maintains an `equalityMap` that stores equivalence sets.
+Two symbols are equal if they belong to the same equivalence set.
+When new equalities are proven, equivalence sets are merged accordingly.

+3. **Recursive Function Checking**: For function expressions, Litex recursively verifies that function names and all corresponding parameters are equal.

+4. **Forall Fact Matching**: Litex searches through known forall facts in `ForallFactMap` and attempts to match the equality statement by substituting variables and verifying conditions.

+The special storage mechanism for equality (using equivalence sets) reflects its fundamental role: equality is not just another proposition, but the foundation that enables all mathematical reasoning through substitution and equivalence.